- Technical Advisory

 About NOAA's Emerging Technologies Workshop

 The National Atmospheric and Oceanic Administration (NOAA) Emerging Technologies Workshop (ETW), is a two-day, public event showcasing the latest innovations designed to collect, analyze, and/or synthesize environmental data.
 First held in 2016, the event aims to identify new technology with the potential to advance NOAA’s capabilities to monitor, assess, and predict the environment.
 The workshop features presentations and technical posters highlighting projects funded by NOAA and external stakeholders, representing academia, private industry, and other federal government agencies.
-The NOAA ETW is held every 18-24 months.

 2019 Registration Information